pygrade/pygrade/README.md

 # pygrade

-A library to interact with pygrade backend
+A python library to interact with Gradus backend.
+An automatic grading system for python.